kylecreate/100DaysOfCode/logs/r3-log.md

   * None

   ### Thoughts:
-  * I took my time in re-writing and organzing my HTML/CSS better so it's easier to read in general.
+  * I took my time in re-writing and organizing my HTML/CSS better so it's easier to read in general.
 It came to my attention from peers and family that I should start looking for a job.
 I have a few things to finish before I start looking.
 Excited to get all this done and finally have a job!

   ### Time spent working
   * 2.7 hrs